mlabs-haskell/seath/milestone-3-demo.md

 ### Core functionality

 The `Core functionality` is the central part of the Seath framework.
-Users of the Seath framework need to integrate their own off-chain logic into Seath to enable transaction chaining.
+Users of the Seath framework need to integrate their own off-chain logic into Seath core to enable transaction chaining.

-The code required to integrate the Addition protocol into Seath can be found in the [Addition directory inside tests].(./off-chain/test/Examples/Addition/).
+The code required to integrate the Addition protocol into Seath core can be found in the [Addition directory inside tests](./off-chain/test/Examples/Addition/).
 Most important modules are `Actions.purs` and `Types.purs`

-To create a Seath node in `FullLeaderNode.purs`, we first obtain the CoreConfiguration by running the CTL Contract.:
+To create a Seath node in `FullLeaderNode.purs`, we first obtain the `CoreConfiguration` by running the CTL Contract.:

 ```haskell
   coreConfig <- runContractInEnv env $ withKeyWallet leader $